aksulightning/voiced-avatar/README.md

 # voiced-avatar
-A Unity Project, to create a avatar to talk in real time, when someone is talking to microphone.
+A Unity Project, create a avatar to talk (with a simple mouth movement animation) in real time, when someone is talking to microphone.